TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 The `cronatreboot` service that is installed during the second part of the install will use the commented out directive to start logging after a (re)boot.

 Note that `crontab` works with local time.
-To have this synchronized with `UTC` make sure that you're local time is set to `UTC`.
+To have this synchronized with `UTC` set local time to `UTC` or account for the time difference in the crontab (which can be tricky with daylight saving time).

 ## Remote connections